DioxusLabs/blitz/README.md

 Blitz is split into several pieces:
 - `blitz-dom`: The core DOM abstraction that includes style resolution and layout but not drawing/painting.
 Combines the best of Stylo and Taffy that allows you to build extendable dom-like structures.
 - `blitz`: Adds a Vello/WGPU based renderer to `blitz-dom`
-- `dioxus-blitz`: A dioxus integration layer for blitz.
+- `dioxus-native`: A dioxus integration layer for blitz.
 Render your Dioxus app using Blitz.
-Currently `dioxus-blitz` also contains the HTML renderer but this will likely be split out into it's own package in future.
+Currently `dioxus-native` also contains the HTML renderer but this will likely be split out into it's own package in future.

 ## Status